How To Reduce Air Pollution In 2026

 Learn about 10 ways to reduce air pollution - from small changes to big actions.

 Many of us are left wondering: How can we reduce air pollution?
-Using energy wisely, choosing efficient appliances, adopting eco-friendly practices at home and in our yards, building sustainably, and making mindful product and food choices all help.
+Rethinking transportation habits, using energy wisely, choosing efficient appliances, adopting eco-friendly practices at home and in our yards, building sustainably, and making mindful product and food choices all help.

 There are a few ways you can cut back on air pollution from gasoline and diesel (avoid idling, consolidate car trips to drive less, stop at the click when filling up your fuel tank, and maintain your vehicle regularly).